-From 1992 to 2004, the EU and the US operated under an agreement that sets the terms and conditions of financial support that governments may provide to civil aircraft manufacturers.
-In late 2004, however, the US unilaterally withdrew from this agreement, which eventually led to the US and the EU making formal claims against each other before the World Trade Organization ("WTO").
+Since 1992, the EU and the US have operated under an agreement that sets the terms and conditions of financial support that governments may provide to civil aircraft manufacturers.
+In late 2004, however, the US sought to unilaterally withdraw from this agreement, which eventually led to the US and the EU making formal claims against each other before the World Trade Organization ("WTO").
 While both sides have expressed a preference for a negotiated settlement that provides for a level playing field when funding future aircraft developments, they have thus far failed to reach agreement on key issues.
-Separately, Brazil has initiated WTO proceedings citing Canadian support to the C-Series aircraft.
-Here too, a negoatiated outcome would be preferable.
-Domestic proceedings in the United States based on alleged subsidies to the C-Series were dismissed.
-The terms and conditions of any new agreement, or the final outcome of the formal WTO or other trade law proceedings, may limit access by the Company to risk-sharing-funds for large projects, may establish an unfavourable balance of access to government funds by the Company as compared to its US competitors or may in an extreme scenario cause the involved governments to analyse possibilities for a change in the commercial terms of funds already advanced to the Company.
+The terms and conditions of any new agreement, or the final outcome of the formal WTO proceedings, may limit access by the Company to risk-sharing-funds for large projects, may establish an unfavourable balance of access to government funds by the Company as compared to its US competitors or may in an extreme scenario cause the European Commission and the involved governments to analyse possibilities for a change in the commercial terms of funds already advanced to the Company.